Community Parks & Playgrounds Program

 The Department of Natural Resources (DNR), Program Open Space, administers the Community Parks and Playgrounds Program.
 Program Open Space staff prepare and distribute application materials to local governments, and if necessary conduct grant writing workshops to assist local governments in documenting need and meeting program criteria.

-Grant Applications are evaluated by Program Open Space staff and recommendations for grant selections are provided to the Secretary of the Department of Natural Resources.
+Grant Applications are evaluated by Program Open Space staff and recommendations for grant selections are provided to the Secretary of the Department of Natural Resources for possible inclusion in the Governor's Budget.
 Following a State Clearinghouse review, DNR submits the selected grants to the Board of Public Works for approval.

 How are grants awarded?